 An attractive community

 For Northwestern’s faculty and staff, Orange City is a great place to live and raise a family.
+(It has also been ranked as the best town in Iowa in which to raise a family, and 43rd best in the nation.)
 The community offers residents:

 - Excellent public and private elementary and high schools